Los Angeles Nightlife

 Sound Nightclub | Hollywood

-As the name might suggest, Sound is club-purist's dream.
-Packing all of the superclub perks, 8,000 square feet of playground, elevated DJ booth and outstanding sound system, the club's true focus is music.
+As the name might suggest, Sound is a club purist's dream.
+Packing all of the superclub perks, 8,000 square feet of playground, elevated DJ booth and an outstanding sound system, the club's true focus is music.
 Hosting Monday Night Social with acts like Stanton Warriors and generating non-stop crowds to offering the definitive house and techno devotee venue.

 Create | Hollywood

 Imagined by the minds behind the rave-gasmic Wonderland and Electronic Daisy festivals, Create hosts a 20,000 square feet space with a jaw-dropping LED wall under a 300-foot zip line of aerial performances.
 Headlined by DJ elites like Steve Angello and Will Sparks, along with up-and-coming DJs, Create is a high-profile EDM sampler.
 Step out onto their tree-lined patio and rest under the watch of a massive Buddha before rejoining the party for more.
 And more.
 And more.

 Bardot | Hollywood

 Heralded as a classy afterparty spot, the atmospheric blend of upscale art deco and den-like Moroccan harem is bound to steal your attention, if not your better judgment.
 Drawing a musically-educated and hip crowd, whether you join the fray early on or later, Bardot is a uniquely intimate party experience.
 If you've made it past the later hours, be sure to catch the sun rise over Capital Records from the clubs retractable roof.